-Being old enough to qualify for a credit card doesn't mean you’re actually ready for one.
+Being old enough to qualify for a credit card does not mean you’re ready for one.
 You need to be responsible enough to charge only what you can afford and to pay your bill every month without being reminded.
-Getting your first credit card before you’re fully prepared can spell disaster for your credit.
-Once you've damaged your credit, it can be a long road getting it back together again.
+Getting your first credit card before being fully prepared can spell disaster for your credit.
+Once your credit is damaged, it can be difficult getting it back on track.

-Don’t set yourself up for failure—learn all you can about credit cards before you get one.
+Don’t set yourself up for failure; learn all you can about credit cards before getting one.
 If you're not ready, there are steps you can take to get there: How to Prepare for a Credit Card.

 Getting approved for the first credit card can be tough, especially if you're under age 21 and more so if you don't have a job.

-First, Federal law requires that young adults under age 21 have verifiable income before they can be approved for a credit card without a cosigner.
-Unfortunately, an allowance from your parent doesn't count.
+First, federal law requires that young adults under age 21 have verifiable income before they can be approved for a credit card without a cosigner.
+Unfortunately, an allowance from your parent does not count.
 You must have income from a job.
-Child support or government benefits may also allow you to be approved.
+However, child support or government benefits may allow you to be approved.

-The second thing that makes it tough to get the first credit card is that you don’t have a credit history.
-And, well, credit history is one of the primary factors that credit card issuers consider when they’re approving an applicant.
+The second thing that makes it tough to get the first credit card is an insufficient credit history.
+And, well, credit history is one of the primary factors that credit card issuers consider when approving an applicant.